The challenge

 The customer reports increased tenant satisfaction through automatic gate opening and better day-to-day information.

-With the new system in place, the customer has a tool for experimenting with innovative pricing mechanism for contracts, permits and the public parking areas.
+With the new system in place, the customer has a tool for experimenting with innovative pricing mechanisms for contracts, permits and the public parking areas.

 Conclusion